kumahq/kuma-website/docs/docs/draft/policies/README.md

 Dataplane will never send a request to an endpoint that is considered "unhealthy".

-Since pro-active health checking might result in a tangible extra load on your applications, Kuma also provides a zero-overhead alternative - "passive" health checking.
+Since pro-active health checking might result in a tangible extra load on your applications, Kuma also provides a zero-overhead alternative - ["passive" health checking](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier).
 In the latter case, a dataplane will be making decisions whether target endpoints are healthy based on "real" requests initiated by your application rather than auxiliary requests initiated by the dataplanes itself.

 As usual, `sources` and `destinations` selectors allow you to fine-tune to which `Dataplanes` the policy applies (`sources`) and what endpoints require health checking (`destinations`).

+At the moment, `HealthCheck` policy is implemented at L4 level.
+In practice, it means that a dataplane is looking at success of TCP connections rather than individual HTTP requests.

 On Universal: